kapfenho/ovd-em-deployer/README.md

 adapted easily.
 The VM NIC will use a private network (host only adapters).
 Adapt the IP adresses in the `Vagrantfile` if necessary.

+On the provisioning host at least 12 GB RAM is needed (4 GB for OVD and 8 GB for EM).
+Each VM uses 50 GB disks, only used diskspace is allocated on the host.
+The extracted install images will take 17 GB disk space.

 To start the deployment process (including VM creation):

     $ vagrant up [ oms | ovd ]